When and how should I apply for financial aid?

 Can I receive a financial aid award before I apply for admission?

 What if my financial situation changes during the year or I have special circumstances not shown on my FAFSA?

-Families who feel they have encountered a significant financial change and would like to request a review of a current aid package should contact the office of Financial Aid to fill out a Professional Judgement form.
+Families who feel they have encountered a significant financial change or have special circumstances and would like to request a review of a current aid package should contact the office of Financial Aid to fill out a Professional Judgement form.

 Can I receive financial aid if I study overseas?